OPENAIRINTERFACE/openairinterface5g/common/utils/threadPool/thread-pool.md

 if you set the environement variable: thread-pool-measurements to a valid file name These measurements will be wrote to this Linux pipe.

-A tool to read the linux fifo and display it in ascii will be provided (TBD)
+A tool to read the linux fifo and display it in ascii is provided: see the local directory Makefile for this tool and to compile the thread pool unitary tests.